jadbin/xpaw/README.rst

 Overview
 --------

-XPaw is a web scraping framework, used to crawl web pages and extract structured data from them.
+xpaw is a web scraping framework, used to crawl web pages and extract structured data from them.

 Requirements